 Entry Through Different Recruitment Schemes:

-Short Service Commission (Technical) – Engineering graduates and post-graduates can join the short service commission through the technical entry.
+- Short Service Commission (Technical) – Engineering graduates and post-graduates can join the short service commission through technical entry.
 They have to go through a 49-week training period before being put into service.

-Judge Advocate General Entry – Candidates who have completed their law degree with a minimum of 55% marks are eligible to join through this scheme.
-They also have to be within 21 and 27 years of age to be eligible.
+- Judge Advocate General Entry – Candidates who have completed their law degree with a minimum of 55% marks are eligible to join through this scheme.
+They also have to be between 21 and 27 years of age to be eligible.

-The Indian Defence Services have many branches and many schemes for recruitment.
+The Indian Defence Service has many branches and many schemes for recruitment.
 All young Indians who are keen to serve their country can find avenues to join the service and flourish in their careers.